 I am a historian of the international political economy of modern and contemporary Europe, the economic consequences of climate change, and the intersections of global capitalism and global governance.
 I am currently Assistant Professor of International Economic History at Bocconi University.
-I have held research fellowships at Harvard Business School, the European University Institute, the Graduate Institute Geneva, and LMU Munich.
+I have held research fellowships at Harvard Business School, the European University Institute, the Graduate Institute Geneva, LMU Munich, and the Collegium Helveticum (Swiss Institute for Advanced Studies).
 I earned my PhD at UCLA.

 At Bocconi, I co-direct the research stream on Economic & Monetary Integration at the Bocconi Lab for European Studies, serve as the institutional representative of the CIVICA research group “Europe Revisited,” and am a faculty fellow at the European Institute for Policymaking and member of the Dondena Research Centre for Social Dynamics and Public Policy.
 I am also Associate Fellow at the Centre for Business, Human Rights, and the Environment at Nova Law School in Lisbon.